 The Safe+Secure Handbook is the companion to the Safe+Secure Checklist - a top line checklist that film teams can go through together - and with their funders and partners - to make sure that the most important questions have been asked and highlight any further training or preparation needed.

-Challenging and bring to account powerful states, institutions and individuals can be fraught with all manner of risk.
+Challenging and bringing to account powerful states, institutions and individuals can be fraught with all manner of risk.
 It is therefore essential that organisations that fund such films accept their ethical and legal responsibility to ensure that the filmmakers are equipped with the necessary tools to safeguard themselves, their contributors and sources from both physical, legal and reputational harm.
 It is fallacy to believe that documenting such a framework and working collaboratively with filmmakers on mitigating such risks exposes funders to greater liability.
 Funders who engage and work with filmmakers have a better understanding of the risks and how to mitigate against them, as well as being better informed and prepared if problems arise later.
 This level of engagement can and does reduce costly and protracted litigation against filmmakers and funders, ensures a cohesive approach to risk management and avoids serious injury and harm.
 Ignorance is no defence and failing to engage with these issues in the hope that problems won't arise is short-sighted and dangerous.
-By standing together as funders, filmmakers and partners, we are formidable force to be reckoned with.
+By standing together as funders, filmmakers and partners, we are a formidable force to be reckoned with.

 What Can This Handbook Help Filmmakers Do?